John-CFO/marina_webside/README.md

 # marina_webside
-# first draft_desktop version
+#this project is for me to train web development and has no real function or agenda.

-# the next plans are to add a second page for the gallery and make it responsive.
+# the next plans are to add a second page for the gallery.